zygmuntz/goodbooks-10k/README.md

 # goodbooks-10k

 This dataset contains six million ratings for ten thousand most popular (with most ratings) books.
-Ratings go from one to five.

 There are also:

 * books marked to read by the users
 * book metadata (author, year, etc.)